smolthing/frontend/content/sections/legal/about.md

 ####

-I used to like JavaScript.
-Now I like Java. 🖐️🎤
+I like to use Java for building application and Python for leetcode. 🖐️🎤